Dr. No (film): Secondary cast

 The cast also included a number of actors who were to become stalwarts of the future films, including Bernard Lee, who played Bond's superior M for another ten films, and Lois Maxwell, who played M's secretary Moneypenny in fourteen instalments of the series.
 Maxwell received the part after beginning to look for film roles to support her family when her husband Peter Marriot suffered from a severe heart attack and was expected to die.
 Lee was chosen because of being a "prototypical father figure", and Maxwell after Fleming thought she was the perfect fit for his description of the character.
 Maxwell was initially offered a choice between the roles of Moneypenny or Sylvia Trench and opted for Moneypenny as she thought the Trench role, which included appearing in immodest dress, was too sexual.
 Eunice Gayson was cast as Sylvia Trench and it was planned that she would be a recurring girlfriend for Bond throughout six films, although she appeared only in Dr. No and From Russia with Love.
 She had been given the part by director Terence Young, who had worked with her in Zarak and invited Gayson, saying: "You always bring me luck in my films", although she was also cast due to her voluptuous figure.
 One role which was not given to a future regular was that of Major Boothroyd, the head of Q-Branch, which was given to Peter Burton.
 Burton was unavailable for the subsequent film, From Russia with Love, and the role was taken by Desmond Llewelyn.

-Anthony Dawson, who played Professor Dent, met director Terence Young when he was working as a stage actor in London, but by the time of the film's shooting, Dawson was working as a pilot and crop duster in Jamaica.
+Anthony Dawson, who played Professor Dent, was a veteran character actor who had notably played a murderer in Alfred Hitchcock film Dial M for Murder.
 Dawson also portrayed Ernst Stavro Blofeld, head of SPECTRE, in From Russia with Love and Thunderball, although his face was never seen and his voice was redubbed by Austrian actor Eric Pohlmann.
 Zena Marshall, who played Miss Taro, was mostly attracted by the humorous elements of the script, and described her role as "this attractive little siren, and at the same time I was the spy, a bad woman", whom Young asked to play "not as Chinese, but a Mid-Atlantic woman who men dream about but is not real".
 The role of Taro was previously rejected by Marguerite LeWars, the Miss Jamaica 1961 who worked at the Kingston airport, as it required being "wrapped in a towel, lying in a bed, kissing a strange man".
 Talitha Pol, Lina Margo and Violet Marceau were also considered for the part.
+Timothy Moxon, who played Strangways, met director Terence Young when he was working as a stage actor in London, but by the time of the film's shooting, he was working as a pilot and crop duster in Jamaica.